ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 You can set values in the `[-20, 19]` range.

-The less value has a higher priority, so, threads with low values of `nice` priority are executed more frequently then threads with high values.
-Higher values are preferable for non-interactive and for long executing queries because it allows the server to stay available for short queries.
+The lower value means a higher priority.
+Threads with low values of `nice` priority are executed more frequently than threads with high values.
+High values are preferable for long running non-interactive queries because it allows them to quickly give up resources in favour of short interactive queries when they arrive.

 Default value: 0.